Registered charity number: 1160989

 We have two grant periods a year:

-- Spring – applications open in March, they are assessed in April and funds for successful applications are distributed in May
+Spring – applications open in March, assessed in April and funds for successful applications are distributed in May

-- Autumn – applications open in October, they are assessed in November and funds for successful applications are distributed in December
+Autumn – applications open in October, assessed in November and funds for successful applications are distributed in December

 We offer grants up to £3,000.
-If there are multiple projects which require funding we may divide them into separate small grants.
-If this is the case, you will be contacted and may be asked for further details and/or to make additional grant applications.
+If a charity applies multiple projects within the same application, we may divide them into separate small grants.
+If this is the case, you will be contacted and may be asked for further details and/or to submit additional grant applications.

 We focus on complete transparency which is why we request as much detail as possible into the nature of your charity and the project(s) or overheads which you require funding for.
 This is relevant both before and after the grant is given.
-We reserve the right to request images, visits, interviews, financial records and any further information which is necessary for us to access the use of our grant funds and promote the use of the grant to the public.
+We reserve the right to request images, visits, interviews, financial records and any further information necessary for us to access the use of our grant funds and promote our funding to the public.

 The Fine & Country Foundation operates from the Fine & Country Head Office in Mayfair, London.
 However, our Fine & Country offices are located across the United Kingdom and internationally.
 For this reason, we are more likely to make grants to organisations who have a Fine & Country office in their region.
 Please contact us if there are any queries regarding the reach of our offices.
 The Fine & Country Foundation will nevertheless take into account all charities which fall outside the reach of Fine & Country office.
 To search for your local branch please click here.

-After the application has been submitted in either March or October, it will have a preliminary review.
-We will contact you within four weeks to confirm that the application has been received and to request any additional information, if required.
-If you do not hear from us within four weeks, please contact us with the contact details below.
+After your application is submitted in either March or October, it will have a preliminary review.
+We will contact you within two weeks to confirm that the application has been received and to request any additional information, if required.
+If you do not hear from us within two weeks, please contact us with the contact details below.